 Incontinence and pelvic floor problems are remarkably common - but many women are reluctant to seek help because of the stigma associated with these conditions.
 Others assume these conditions are a normal part of aging or an inevitable ‘cost’ of bearing children.
 Most women are unaware of the variety of minimally-invasive procedures and non-surgical therapies now available that effectively treat incontinence, pelvic floor symptoms, and complex gynecologic conditions.

-The Evanston Continence Center is internationally recognized as a center of excellence in Urogynecology and Reconstructive Pelvic Surgery.
+The Center for Pelvic Health is internationally recognized as a center of excellence in Urogynecology and Reconstructive Pelvic Surgery.
 Whether the problem is ‘routine’ incontinence, a complex pelvic condition or a prior treatment failure, our Center is committed to offering each patient an accurate diagnosis and effective treatment options.
 We encourage our patients to try non-surgical therapies whenever possible and offer a broad spectrum of behavioral strategies, medications and physiotherapy techniques to optimize their success.
-For women who choose surgery, more than 90 percent of procedures performed at the Evanston Continence Center are minimally invasive - reflecting our commitment to restore each patient’s control, confidence and quality of life by using the most highly advanced techniques.
+For women who choose surgery, more than 90 percent of procedures performed at the Center For Pelvic Health are minimally invasive - reflecting our commitment to restore each patient’s control, confidence and quality of life by using the most highly advanced techniques.

 What is a Urogynecologist?